itspisarski/labs_cisco/03_Subnetting_and_IP_Planning.md

 Router1 — Router2 — Router3 (Triangle)

 ### ⚙️ Steps

 1. Divide `192.168.50.0/24` into four `/26` subnets.
+2. Create 3 routers in triangle topology using the router 2911.
-2. Assign subnets between routers.
+3. Assign subnets between routers.
-3. Configure interfaces using CLI.
+4. Configure interfaces using CLI.
-4. Verify with `show ip interface brief`.
+5. Verify with `show ip interface brief`.
-5. Enable static routes between routers.
+6. Enable static routes between routers.

 ### 🔍 Verification
 - Routers can reach each other.